divblox/divblox.github.io/basic-training-exercise.md

     // Give your operation a name
     "Merge Tickets",
     // Give your operation a description
     "This operation will merge an array of tickets into a combined ticket with the unique ID of the first ticket. input_ids should be a JSON encoded array of unique ticket IDs");

-// Describes the "entire" API endpoint PublicApi::initApi("API endpoint to demonstrate our basic training exercise functionality","Basic Training Exercise");
+// Describes the "entire" API endpoint PublicApi::initApi("API endpoint to demonstrate our basic training exercise functionality",
+                  "Basic Training Exercise");
 // Operation
 function mergeTickets() {
-    // More information on functions available in the public API class is provided in the API documentation section
+    // More information on functions available in the public API class
+    // is provided in the API documentation section
     $InputIdArrayStr = PublicApi::getInputParameter("input_ids");
     if (!ProjectFunctions::isJson($InputIdArrayStr)) {
         PublicApi::setApiResult(false);